Chrisawong/Wine-Quality-Data-Analysis/README.md

 ---
 ## Project Goal
-The main objectives of the project are:
+The main objectives of the project are to:
-- To predict wine quality ratings based on physicochemical attributes.
+- Predict wine quality ratings based on physicochemical attributes.
-- To explore the relationship between key factors such as alcohol content, pH levels, and quality.
+- Explore the relationship between key factors such as alcohol content, pH levels, and quality.
-- To evaluate the effectiveness of the KNN algorithm for wine quality classification.
+- Evaluate the effectiveness of the KNN algorithm for wine quality classification.
-- To identify areas for improvement in wine quality prediction through advanced techniques.
+- Identify areas for improvement in wine quality prediction through advanced techniques.

 ---
 ## Key Steps